betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 #### Deck Title declaration
 1. While there are no strict rules for titles; maintaining consistency with titles across articles is good.
 For ex: "An Introduction to..." for organizations or website, if it makes sense.
 2. The title of the article also becomes a portion of the article URL (as of Apr 2020); hence changing the title after publishing it is strictly discouraged.
 3. Conjuctions and Prepositions, used in the title, should be lowercase.
-Every other would would be sentence-case.
+Every other word should be sentence-case.

 #### Deck resource text